TV buying guide

 Not sure where to start?

 Choosing the right TV is a big decision, and a big investment.
-So it’s a good idea to take some time to consider the following factors:
+So it’s a good idea to look through this television guide and take some time to consider the following factors:

-• What will you be using your TV for?
+- What will you be using it for?

 This will then help you decide which screen size and type will be best suited for your needs.